Curate your professional portfolio like a museum would enhance its collection.

 Curate your work undertaken for your current employer

-First, they allow you to track your own progress and value to the organization.
+First, they allow you to track your progress and value to the organization.
 Not every piece you create will warrant inclusion in your portfolio.
-However, your own judgment as to what is (and is not) good enough to be set aside for showcasing will tell you a lot about your professional development, strengths, and your passion for your current position.
+However, your judgment as to what is (and is not) good enough to be set aside for showcasing will tell you a lot about your professional development, strengths, and your passion for your current position.

 The second reason to curate your work with your current employer is that it will help your employer gauge your value to the company.
 Do you have an annual review coming up?
 How great would it be to show up to that meeting with a curated sample of your best works?
 Are you angling for a raise?
-A curated portfolio may be just what your employer needs to grant you a bump in pay.
-Even in situations where your employer is coming down hard on you, your portfolio may prove that the harsh criticism is unwarranted.
+A curated portfolio may be just what your boss needs to grant you a bump in pay.
+Even in situations where your supervisor is coming down hard on you, your portfolio may prove that the harsh criticism is unwarranted.

 Curate your work for past employers or clients